 The northern part of Malta has one particular place which attracts tens of thousands of tourists every year.
 Tourists of all age, gender and budget flock to beloved Bugibba as it is the place which promises a wide range of bars, restaurants and proper Mediterranean beaching.
-It might not resonate much with tourists seeking history or architecture, but Bugibba is an ideal one-stop shop for a holiday in Malta.
-Beach, beer and a nightlife which will leave you spoilt for choice.
+It might not resonate much with tourists seeking history or architecture, but Bugibba is an ideal one-stop-shop for a holiday in Malta.
+Beach, beer and nightlife which will leave you spoilt for choice.
 What more can you want?

 Why stay in Bugibba?

 There are a lot of reasons why you should make Bugibba your base for an unforgettable holiday in Malta.
 First of all, the list of possible accommodation facilities in this small town is endless.
 From very popular hotels to apartments up for rent, there’s high competition for the tourism market in this area of Malta.

 It’s next to the beach and wherever you stay in Bugibba, you will always be no further than half a kilometre away from the crystal blue sea.
 As for the evenings here, you want nightlife to be within walking distance and that is what makes Bugibba so popular with tourists.
 In summer, expect the population of tourists to rise.
 People of all ages tend to like Bugibba and many have visited the place more than once.
 In winter, things take a drastic change.
 However, despite being more quite, restaurants and bars in the area are still very much active.
 As for the sea, unless it is really windy, is still very much beautiful to observe all day long thanks to the promenade.